How to survive Belgrade and Serbian culture?

-Belgrade is the largest European city without a subway.
+The Belgrade survival guide has to emphasize both positive and negative sides of life in this city.
+It is the largest European city without a subway.
 Also, there are many narrow, one-way streets.
-Furthermore, pedestrians usually cross the street at the red light or outside the pedestrian crossing.
+Pedestrians usually cross the street at the red light or outside the pedestrian crossing.
 All in all, Serbs do not take traffic rules too seriously, so be careful if you drive!

-Kosovo is historically and culturally the most significant part of Serbia, with many historical and political events in its past.
+Kosovo is historically and culturally one of the most significant parts of Serbia, related to many historical and political events from the past.
 If you talk about this topic in Serbia, you will hear a lot of different opinions, depending on the nationality of the people you are talking to.
-Talks about Kosovo can often be very emotional, and the conversation on this topic can be extended for a long time.
+The conversation about Kosovo can often be very emotional and last long.

 Many foreigners decide to spend their vacation in a dentist’s chair in Belgrade.
 Dental services in Serbia are far cheaper than those in Western Europe, America or Australia.
 Therefore, health tourism has become very popular in Serbia.
 Many visitors come only for dental services, and while they are here, they visit the main tourist attractions.